Trail going up Cheoah Bald

 Fire Pink

-Each day there have been more and more wildflowers in bloom, and it seems a new variety appears each day.
+Each day more and more wildflowers have appeared in bloom on the trail.
+It seems like a new variety appears each day.

 Flat section of trail